MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 ### NIC drivers

-For more information about implementing a NIC driver with the NetAdapterCx, see [NetAdapterCx](../netcx/index.md).
+For more information about implementing a NIC driver with NetAdapterCx 1.1, see [Introduction to NetAdapterCx 1.1](../netcx/introduction-to-netadaptercx-1-1.md).

 ### Miniport, protocol, filter, and intermediate drivers